 There’s one main driver: out-of-home is going digital.
 The new capabilities and greater effectiveness of this industry refresh is driving nearly all of the growth in the space.
-Digital out-of-home media (DOOH) offers brighter colours, movement, and a lot more convenience.
-Where replacing a physical media is a time-consuming, often labour-intensive process, digital out-of-home can load many different ads – or even multiple images for a single ad – onto a system at once.
+Digital out-of-home media (DOOH) offers brighter colors, movement, and a lot more convenience.
+Where replacing a physical media is a time-consuming, often labor-intensive process, digital out-of-home can load many different ads – or even multiple images for a single ad – onto a system at once.
 It can then cycle through them at whatever frequency the owner likes.

 Example: This ad for Avengers: Infinity War cycles through a number of images to heighten visual appeal.

 Media buyers are quickly lining up to get in on the action.
 DOOH is growing at 16% year on year, lifting the entire OOH category as a result.
 Static out-of-home, meanwhile, has been more or less flat the past few years and getting discounts with next promo code & coupons.